matijakolaric-com/django-music-publisher/docs/manual_works.rst

 The combination is extremely powerful, especially when the changes between works is small, as is often the case for production music.
 One enters the first work, using suffixes as much as possible, presses on ``save and continue editing``.
-If save was succesful, then the data can be changed for the next work, and then one presses on ``save as new``, and this new work is saved.
+If save was successful, then the data can be changed for the next work, and then one presses on ``save as new``, and this new work is saved.
 The process can be repeated for all the works in the set.